-The question in this case is not whether the Second Amendment, which the Supreme Court held in Heller protects "the right of law-abiding, responsible citizens to use arms in defense of hearth and home," id. at 635, has any application outside the home.
-Nor is it whether the Second Amendment "protect[s], to some degree, a right of a member of the general public to carry firearms in public."
-Peruta v.
-Cnty. of San Diego, 824 F.3d 919, 927 (9th Cir.
-2016).
-Rather, the question is whether the Amendment guarantees a particular right to open carry such that states have no choice but to allow citizens to openly tote loaded guns in urban areas.
-Put differently, the question is whether California's open-carry law-notwithstanding its concealed-carry regime-is consistent with the Second Amendment.
+The question in this case is not whether the Second Amendment-which the Supreme Court held in Heller protects "the right of law-abiding, responsible citizens to use arms in defense of hearth and home," id. at 635-has any application outside the home.
+Rather, the question is whether Maryland's public-carry regime is consistent with the Amendment's protections.
+As history shows, the answer is yes.